Alexander-Hung/alexander-hung.github.io/projects/unity-study.md

   - Unity Hub
   - C#
   - Game Design
-summary: ""
+summary: "This is the study record of how and what I'm going to study and what I make with unity huhb in ICS 369. "
 ---

-This is the study record of how and what I'm going to study and what I make with unity huhb in ICS 369.

 To start with the unity, I going to test and find out how to make an object drop.

 <img width="600px" class="img-fluid" src="../img/unity-study/MakeDrops/week1a.png">

+I found out if you just add physical properties to an object, the object will only be created infinitely and no extra objects will be deleted.
+But in C# script, I can wrote the time when the object will be spawn, and everytime it spawn will add component to the object which will destroy all the object when its y = 0.

 Drops.sc